 AR = AAM / RS

-- RS is the reference standard (g/mol)
+- RS is the reference (standard) molar mass you are comparing to (g/mol)

 How to Calculate Atomic Ratio?